A Travel Price Comparison for Families, Couples, and Backpackers London vs. Brussels for Attractions, Nightlife, Families, and Couples

 Is there more to do in London or Brussels?

 You'll generally find more things to do in London than Brussels.
 London is bigger than Brussels, and it also has more attractions and activities for travelers.
-London is better known for its museums, theatre productions, nightlife, music, christmas markets, and impressive beauty, while Brussels is more popular for its historical sights.
+London is better known for its museums and attractions, theatre productions, nightlife, music, christmas markets, and impressive beauty, while Brussels is more popular for its historical sights.
 London is more touristy than Brussels and is popular for its international reputation, its world-renowned theater productions, and its many different markets.
 Also, London is famous for Big Ben.
 Brussels is well known for its beautiful architecture, grand squares, diverse population, and delicious waffles.

 Big Ben